CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![On the WideWorldImporters blade, the Refresh button is highlighted.
 A status of Uploaded is highlighted next to the WideWorldImportersLog.trn file in the list of active backup files.](media/1.161.png "Migration wizard")

-   > **Note**
-   >
-   > If you don't see it the transaction logs entry, continue selecting refresh every 10-15 seconds until it appears.
+   > **Note**: If you don't see it the transaction logs entry, continue selecting refresh every 10-15 seconds until it appears.

 10. Continue selecting **Refresh**, and you should see the **WideWorldImportersLog.trn** status change to **Uploaded**.